benjavalero/replacer/replacer-backend/technical-design.md

 ### Optimization
 - [ ] Research to improve the database model
 - [ ] \#71: Performance tests to run replacement finders in parallel
-- [ ] \#79: Add some kind of warning for heavy indexations in order to find issues in finder performance
+- [ ] \#79: Add some kind of warning for long indexing times in order to find issues in finder performance
 - [ ] Delete replacements reviewed by the system which are not needed to keep track of the reviewed articles.
 For the moment, I do it manually by running the query: `DELETE FROM replacement2 WHERE reviewer = 'system' AND position > 0;`

 ### Features